Baylor Athletes Used Gang-Rapes as ‘Bonding’ Experience: Lawsuit

 Jane Doe could hear their voices while she lay on her back in a Waco, Texas, apartment staring at glow-in-the-dark stars on the ceiling.
 As many as eight Baylor football players had just finished taking turns raping her, and they jumped to delete her phone evidence, according to allegations in a new lawsuit.

-In March, state investigators joined federal authorities to dig into how the Waco school handled its years-long abuse scandal involving at least 125 alleged female victims throughout the school.
+In March, state investigators joined federal authorities to dig into how the school handled its years-long abuse scandal involving at least 125 alleged female victims.

-Doe’s filing claims that the football team, under former football coach Art Briles and former athletics director Ian McCaw, “had run wild, in more ways than one, and Baylor was doing nothing to stop it.”
+Doe’s filing claims that the football team, under former Coach Art Briles and former Athletics Director Ian McCaw, “had run wild, in more ways than one, and Baylor was doing nothing to stop it.”

-Players hazed their freshmen recruits by allegedly making them lure freshman girls to house parties, where the girls would be, according to the lawsuit, drugged and gang raped—or in the alleged words of the football players “‘trains’ would be run on the girls.”
+Players hazed freshmen recruits by allegedly making them lure freshman girls to house parties, where the girls would be, according to the lawsuit, drugged and gang-raped—or in the alleged words of the football players “‘trains’ would be run on the girls.”

 The lawsuit mentions a specific video—which lasts 21 seconds and features two female students apparently being gang-raped—that was shared.

-Doe, a former Baylor volleyball player, filed the new lawsuit on Wednesday, claiming she was gang-raped in a practice that had become common for the team.
-Doe is seeking attorneys fees, a jury trial, actual damages, and compensatory damages.
+Doe, a former Baylor volleyball player, filed the new lawsuit Wednesday, claiming she was gang-raped in a practice that had become common for the team.
+Doe is seeking attorneys’ fees, a jury trial, actual damages, and compensatory damages.

 “Really, what we are seeking to enforce is just a safe education environment for the girls at the school,” which served as a “disciplinary black hole,” Houston attorney Muhammad Aziz, who represents Doe, told the Waco Tribune-Herald.

-According to a legal filing in February, when former Baylor football coach Art Briles learned the names of players allegedly involved in Doe’s rape, he responded, “Those are some bad dudes... why was she around those guys?”
+According to a legal filing in February, when Briles learned the names of players allegedly involved in Doe’s rape, he responded, “Those are some bad dudes... why was she around those guys?”

 “Let me be clear.
 I did not cover up sexual violence,” he wrote in a letter, which addressed Doe’s alleged assault.
 “Anyone well-versed in my work as a coach knows that I strove to promote excellence, but never at the sacrifice or safety for anyone.”